Trail Snapshot: Rich Fork Preserve

 Rich Fork Preserve is the perfect spot for hiking and mountain biking in High Point, NC.
 It’s also a piece of land trapped in time.
 The world around it developed while it stayed still.
 You can imagine walking this land in the late 1800s, that is until you’ll hear a siren or construction work in the distance.
 But that’s the amazing part of this preserve: it’s 120 acres of peace just two minutes from High Point’s Main Street.

 There are three trails in this preserve.
-Two trails are hiking only: Conner Trail Inner Loop and Connor Nature Trail.
+Two trails are hiking only: Conner Trail Inner Loop and Conner Nature Trail.
 These pass by the structures of the old Hedgecock Farmstead.

 The third trail, Rich Fork Multi-Use, can be used by both mountain bikers and hikers.
 It takes you on a winding tour of the beautiful natural features here like trickling streams, interesting boulders, and a hilly topography.